Salvatore: Shoemaker of Dreams

 Salvatore: Shoemaker of Dreams is a 2020 Italian English-language documentary film directed by Luca Guadagnino.
 It revolves around the life of Salvatore Ferragamo.

 It had its world premiere at the Venice Film Festival on September 5, 2020.
-It will be released in the United States on November 4, 2022.
+It was released in the United States on November 4, 2022.

 Production

 In January 2019, it was announced Guadagnino would direct a documentary revolving around the life of Salvatore Ferragamo.
 In March 2020, Guadagnino stated the film was in post-production.

 Release

 The film had its world premiere at the Venice Film Festival on September 5, 2020.
 Prior to its premiere, Sony Pictures Classics acquired worldwide distribution rights to the film, excluding Italy.
-They will release the film in the United States on November 4, 2022.
+They released the film in the United States on November 4, 2022.